|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the afternoon took off again from Midway Airfield piloted by Captain Payne with observer Col Walter C. Sweeney, Jr. aboard as one of four B-17s on a mission against a Japanese convoy reported southwest of Midway.
 During the flight, the formation received a message to attack an aircraft carrier 180 miles off Midway Atoll.
 Arriving over the Japanese fleet, they located Hiryu burning and searched the area for another reported undamaged carrier, but were unable to find it.

-By June 10, 1942 this B-17 departed Midway Airfield flying back to Hickam Field.
+By June 10, 1942 departed Midway Airfield and flown back Hickam Field.
 Afterwards, flown across the Pacific to the South Pacific.

 During early January 1943 one of a dozen B-17s that operated briefly from 7-Mile Drome near Port Moresby then returned to Guadalcanal.

 In the middle of 1943, assigned to the 5th Bomb Group (5th BG) "Bomber Barons", 394th Bomb Squadron (394th BS).

 On July 11, 1943 took off piloted by Lt.
 Eugene "Gene" Roddenberry armed with dropping fragmentation cluster bombs on a successful night bombing mission to "harass" targets around Kahili on southern Bougainville.

 On August 2, 1943, during an attempted take off piloted by Lt.
 Eugene "Gene" Roddenberry this B-17 attempted to take off from Guadalcanal (other sources state Espiritu Santo).
 Suffered an aborted take off (or mechanical failure) and crashed at the end of the runway.
 Aboard, two of the crew in the nose were killed in the crash: bombardier Sgt John P. Krueger and navigator Lt.
 Talbert H. Wollam.
 After the crash, a photograph was taken of the tail wreckage with the serial number '12483" visible.

 Fellow B-17 pilot Leon Rockwell wrote in his diary on August 2, 1943: